sidecar/tpcalc/README.md

 	git remote add upstream -m master git://github.com/sidecar/tpcalc.git.git git pull -s recursive -X theirs upstream master

 Optionally, specify the custom version of Node.js you want to run with (Default is v0.10.25).
-If you want to more later version of Node (example v0.11.11), you can change to that by just writing it to the end of the NODEJS_VERSION file and committing that change.
+If you want to use a later version of Node (example v0.11.11), you can do so by just writing it at the end of the NODEJS_VERSION file and committing that change.

 echo 0.11.11 >> .openshift/markers/NODEJS_VERSION
 git commit . -m 'use Node version 0.11.11'